-Uber driver carjacked in Buckhead - Reporter Newspapers
+Update: Uber driver carjacked in Buckhead - Reporter Newspapers

 “When he arrived, a male in the driveway stated he did not order an Uber.
 As the victim attempted to back out of the driveway, he was confronted by two male suspects, one with a handgun.
 The suspects demanded the victim to exit the vehicle,” according to a report from the Atlanta Police Department.

-The suspects fled in the victim’s vehicle, described as a silver 2018 Nissan sedan with Florida license plate QTKV50.
+The suspects fled in the victim’s vehicle, described as a Chevrolet Malibu rental car.
 The victim was not injured, according to police.

-Note: Update: This story was updated with descriptions of the victim’s and suspect’s vehicles.
+The suspect vehicle is described as a silver 2018 Nissan sedan with Florida license plate QTKV50.